maxxiimo/the-front-end-manifesto/foundation-markup.md

 What We've Done
 ---------------

-- We started this chapter by laying out the groundwork for your foundation markup.
+- We started this chapter by laying out the groundwork for our foundation markup.
-- We then began to discuss what an application layout is, from the front end coder's viewpoint, and how it is organized in a Rails application.
+- We then began to discuss what an application layout is, from the front end coder's perspective, and how it is organized in a Rails application.
-- We then grabbed all of the starter code for this chapter, our foundation markup, and integrated into a new Rails application.
+- We then grabbed all of the starter code for this chapter, our foundation markup, and integrated it into a new Rails application.
-- Finally, we took a look at how this foundation markup is organized and briefly reviewed legacy browsers.
+- Finally, we took a look at how this foundation markup is organized, and briefly reviewed legacy browsers.

 In the [next chapter][Chapter 2], we will begin to set up our foundation styles.